I have Nikola Roza today to enlighten us with his wisdom in SEO, blogging, and affiliate marketing.

-Ahrefs is amazing because they have the biggest backlink index and, as such, will find the most links for you to replicate.
-It also offers keyword research and content explorer functions, and both are pretty incredible.
+Ahrefs is impressive because they have the most extensive backlink index and, as such, will find the most links for you to replicate.
+It also offers keyword research and content explorer functions, which are incredible.

 I like Ahrefs so much, and if you can get only one premium tool, get Ahrefs, and you’ll be able to grow your blog traffic with it to no end in sight.

 Your strategy needs to revolve around content and links.